n0t4u/easyAndroidStaticAnalysis/README.md

 # easyAndroidStaticAnalysis
-Small script written in bash for decompiling an APK and extract relevant info in a grepable format
+Small script written in bash for decompiling an APK and extracting relevant info in a grepable format